matloff/fastBigStat/README.md

     random, and their X values -- HS GPA, SAT -- are thus random as well.

+  - Historically, the X values have usually been taken to be fixed.
+A typical example would be, say, some industrial process in which a designed experiment is conducted, with pre-specified X values.

-  - In many books, the X values are taken to be fixed.
-This could be in the above example that we had sampled students with pre-specified HS GPA and SAT values.
-But actually, even with full random sampling, we can still take the X values to be fixed, by conditioning on them.
+    Today, the fixed-X view is still the typical one.
+In the above example, it would mean that we had sampled students with pre-specified HS GPA and SAT values, which would probably not be the case.
+However, we can still take the X values to be fixed, by conditioning on them.

 * One estmates &beta; from the data, using the formula for the estimates b = (b<sub>0</sub>, b<sub>1</sub>,...,b<sub>p</sub>)':